tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/components/ise/Introducing-the-Windows-PowerShell-ISE.md

 ---
 ms.date: 08/14/2018
-keywords: PowerShell-cmdlet
+keywords: powershell,cmdlet
-title: Kennismaking met Windows PowerShell ISE ms.openlocfilehash: 729c8535dbcfcd2c51070b8beac5d328375f36ae ms.sourcegitcommit: e7445ba8203da304286c591ff513900ad1c244a4
+title: Kennismaking met Windows PowerShell ISE ms.openlocfilehash: 1723c11f38966cfffec9a6b3e4cb7b2304f19e7a ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "62057413"
+ms.locfileid: "74416283"
 ---
-# <a name="the-windows-powershell-ise"></a>De Windows PowerShell ISE
+# <a name="the-windows-powershell-ise"></a>The Windows PowerShell ISE

-De Windows PowerShell Integrated Scripting Environment (ISE) is een hosttoepassing voor Windows PowerShell.
-U kunt in de ISE uitvoeren van opdrachten en schrijven, testen en fouten opsporen in scripts in een enkel Windows-gebruikersinterface op basis van afbeeldingen.
-Het ISE biedt met meerdere regels bewerken tab-aanvulling, syntaxiskleuren, selectief worden uitgevoerd, contextgevoelige help en ondersteuning voor talen van rechts naar links.
-Sneltoetsen en menu-items worden toegewezen aan veel van dezelfde taken die u in de Windows PowerShell-console doen zou.
-Bijvoorbeeld, wanneer u fouten opsporen in een script in de ISE, u kunt met de rechtermuisknop op een regel met code in het bewerkingsvenster een onderbrekingspunt instellen.
+The Windows PowerShell Integrated Scripting Environment (ISE) is a host application for Windows PowerShell.
+In the ISE, you can run commands and write, test, and debug scripts in a single Windows-based graphic user interface.
+The ISE provides multiline editing, tab completion, syntax coloring, selective execution, context-sensitive help, and support for right-to-left languages.
+Menu items and keyboard shortcuts are mapped to many of the same tasks that you would do in the Windows PowerShell console.
+For example, when you debug a script in the ISE, you can right-click on a line of code in the edit pane to set a breakpoint.

 ## <a name="support"></a>Ondersteuning

-Het ISE eerst werd geïntroduceerd in Windows PowerShell V2 en is opnieuw ontworpen met PowerShell V3.
-Het ISE wordt ondersteund in alle ondersteunde versies van Windows PowerShell tot en met Windows PowerShell V5.1.
-De ISE is echter in de onderhoudsmodus bevindt en geen nieuwe functies zijn waarschijnlijk moet worden toegevoegd.
+The ISE was first introduced with Windows PowerShell V2 and was re-designed with PowerShell V3.
+The ISE is supported in all supported versions of Windows PowerShell up to and including Windows PowerShell V5.1.

-Daarnaast is er geen ondersteuning voor ISE met PowerShell v6 en daarbuiten.
-Gebruikers die een grafisch hulpprogramma voor het beheren van PowerShell-scripts, enzovoort, waarmee rekening moeten houden [Visual Studio Code](https://code.visualstudio.com/).
+> [!NOTE]
+> The PowerShell ISE is no longer in active feature development.
+As a shipping component of Windows, it continues to be officially supported for security and high-priority servicing fixes.
+> We currently have no plans to remove the ISE from Windows.
+>
+> There is no support for the ISE in PowerShell v6 and beyond.
+Users looking for replacement for the ISE should use [Visual Studio Code](https://code.visualstudio.com/) with the [PowerShell Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell).

-## <a name="key-features"></a>Belangrijke functies
+## <a name="key-features"></a>Belangrijkste functies

-Belangrijke functies in Windows PowerShell ISE omvatten:
+Key features in Windows PowerShell ISE include:

-- Met meerdere regels bewerken: Voor het invoegen van een lege regel onder de huidige regel in het opdrachtvenster, drukt u op SHIFT + ENTER.
-- Selectief worden uitgevoerd: Voor het onderdeel van een script uitvoeren, selecteert u de tekst die u wilt uitvoeren, en klik vervolgens op de **-Script uitvoeren** knop.
-Of druk op F5.
-- Contextgevoelige help: Type **Invoke-Item**, en druk op F1 drukt.
-Het Help-bestand wordt geopend op het artikel voor de **Invoke-Item** cmdlet.

-De Windows PowerShell ISE kunt u bepaalde aspecten van de weergave aanpassen.
-Het bevat ook een eigen Windows PowerShell-script voor profiel.
+- Multiline editing: To insert a blank line under the current line in the Command pane, press <kbd>SHIFT</kbd>+<kbd>ENTER</kbd>.
+- Selective execution: To run part of a script, select the text you want to run, and then click the **Run Script** button.
+Or, press <kbd>F5</kbd>.
+- Context-sensitive help: Type `Invoke-Item`, and then press <kbd>F1</kbd>.
+The Help file opens to the article for the `Invoke-Item` cmdlet.

+The Windows PowerShell ISE lets you customize some aspects of its appearance.
+It also has its own Windows PowerShell profile script.

-## <a name="to-start-the-windows-powershell-ise"></a>De Windows PowerShell ISE starten
+## <a name="to-start-the-windows-powershell-ise"></a>To start the Windows PowerShell ISE

-Klik op **Start**, selecteer **Windows PowerShell**, en klik vervolgens op **Windows PowerShell ISE**.
+Click **Start**, select **Windows PowerShell**, and then click **Windows PowerShell ISE**.
-U kunt ook typen `powershell_ise.exe` in elke opdrachtshell of in het vak uitvoeren.
+Alternately, you can type `powershell_ise.exe` in any command shell or in the Run box.

-## <a name="to-get-help-in-the-windows-powershell-ise"></a>Om hulp te krijgen in de Windows PowerShell ISE
+## <a name="to-get-help-in-the-windows-powershell-ise"></a>To get Help in the Windows PowerShell ISE

-Op de **Help** menu, klikt u op **Windows PowerShell Help**.
-Of op F1 drukt.
-Het bestand dat geopend wordt Windows PowerShell ISE- en Windows PowerShell, met inbegrip van alle van de Help-informatie van de cmdlet Get-Help beschreven.
+On the **Help** menu, click **Windows PowerShell Help**.
+Or, press <kbd>F1</kbd>.
+The file that opens describes Windows PowerShell ISE and Windows PowerShell, including all the help available from the `Get-Help` cmdlet.